Ten Questions I Ask Brides & Grooms

 Do you like a bit of control over things or a lot?
 We have all known persons and bosses who like to micromanage.
 In the case of wedding receptions it is not uncommon to find this to be the case…and that is fine.
 It is just important to find this out in the initial stages so planning can begin on the right footing.
 In some ways couples that have definite ideas on what they want are easier because everything is laid out for me.
 As long as they receive their requests, they are quite happy.
 What makes things difficult are micro-managers who keep changing their minds right up to the last minute, and sometimes at the last minute, and expect perfect results.

 Have you ever been to an event where you liked the DJ and why did you like them?
-As a DJ in Vancouver, there are many DJs.
+There are many DJs.
 Some are better than others and some are just better suited to different types of events.
 Various DJs bring their own specialties, personalities and equipment to their functions so asking this question gives me a standard that the couple would appreciate having at their wedding.
 It is all about doing the best job you can and pleasing the client and guests, so feedback from this question is very useful.

 And vice versa, Have you ever been to an event where you didn’t like the DJ and why you did not like them? is an awesome query, that when answered by the couple, give me a red light warning of what not to do!
 It is also useful for delving deeper into other minor things that DJs may do that are not so irritating to the bride and groom but still would make them feel better if steered away from.
 In addition, since there are often all ages at a wedding, this can bring up some very good compromise discussions.